devmukherjee/selenium_scraper/Readme.md

 ## Overview

 Selenium Scraper is a Python application designed for web scraping using the Selenium framework.
 It provides a simple and flexible way to automate the extraction of data from websites.
 This readme file will guide you through the steps to set up and run the Selenium Scraper.

+This code is tested on the Vista Print website.

 ## Prerequisites